Frequently Asked Questions

 We will email you some example ceremonies as well as a variety of special elements and/or readings based on our discussions at the consultation meeting.

 You then start looking through the paperwork, cutting and pasting together the pieces that you like, adding any additional items you may have found on the internet, in books, or from family or friends, that you feel best reflects you, the couple.
 At any time during this process, you are free to ask/email us for additional examples of the various parts of the ceremony, or readings, etc., or for guidance or assistance with any particular element or elements of the ceremony with which you may be struggling.
+We will be as involved with this section as you want us to be; or totally hands off if that is what you prefer.

 Approximately one week before the ceremony, you will email us the final copy of the ceremony.
 This will be printed as a keepsake booklet that your Officiant will use during the ceremony and which you keep afterwards as a remembrance.